drakkan/sftpgo/README.md

 - Atomic uploads are configurable.
 - Support for Git repositories over SSH.
 - SCP and rsync are supported.
-- Support for serving S3 Compatible Object Storage over SFTP.
+- Support for serving local filesystem, S3 Compatible Object Storage and Google Cloud Storage over SFTP/SCP.
 - Prometheus metrics are exposed.
 - REST API for users management, backup, restore and real time reports of the active connections with possibility of forcibly closing a connection.
 - Web based interface to easily manage users and connections.